- English: Ocellated Lizard

 - Timon lepidus ibericus – North-western Iberian Peninsula (Spain and Portugal) Their teeth are not arranged the same as the other sub-species, being more aligned and becoming larger and irregular towards the back of the mouth.

-- Timon lepidus nevadensis – South-Eastern Spain.
+- Timon nevadensis – Declared a species recently and present in South-Eastern Spain (Sierra Nevada area).
 They are duller in colour; their head also seems more pointed.

 The ocellated lizard is the largest lizard resident in Europe growing to an adult size between 40 to 60 centimetres and sometimes reaching 90 centimetres.
 Generally, two thirds of the length is taken up by the thick tail.
 The legs, especially the hind legs, are muscular and strong, with long curved and sharp claws.
 The sides of the body are decorated with blue spots (especially during breeding season) and the back is a mixture of greens, browns, yellows and reds.
 The throat and belly, particularly of the males, are yellow.
 Adult males generally have more blue spots and always a larger, wider head.